 The basic format of this excellent small guide by Bob Gibbons, is useful in many ways.
 Most entries carry additional identification information along side the the flowering time (a very important Identification feature).
 The photographs throughout are attractive, although sometimes a little dark, due to the small format, and really help you to recognise the plants.

-The only real drawback I have found however is that if, like me, you are a complete novice it isn’t easy to use as I have no idea where to start looking!
-I am a complete novice when it comes to wild flowers (I can identify bluebells and the odd orchid but that is about my limit), so I would imagine this book is aimed squarely at me, real botanical enthusiasts would require something with far more depth and species listings.
+The only real drawback I have found however is that if, like me, you are a complete novice it isn’t easy to use.
+I have no idea where to start looking!
+I am a complete beginner when it comes to wild flowers so I would imagine this book is aimed squarely at me.
+Real botanical enthusiasts would require something with far more depth and species listings.
 Unfortunately if I spot a flower I want to ID then using this book has me searching through each page to try and find it, if it is in there.
 I’m not sure how best this could be resolved, but maybe something to look at.

-A useful tool, to have in your bag for trips where you might find unusual flowers, keen botanists will want much more and total beginners like me may struggle to start with (it is just about getting used to things) but a low cost addition to a nature lovers bag this is ideal.
+A useful tool, to have in your bag for trips where you might find unusual flowers.
+Keen botanists will want much more; and total beginners, like me, may struggle to start with (it is just about getting used to things).
+But as a low cost addition to a nature lovers bag this is ideal.

-If you enjoyed Pocket guide to wild flowers - Review, or found it useful, then please do share it with your friends using the links below
+Did you enjoy the Pocket guide to wild flowers Review? or find it useful?
+Then please do share it with your friends using the links below.